awsdocs/amazon-rds-user-guide/doc_source/USER_SQLServerWinAuth.md

 ## Connecting to SQL Server with Windows authentication<a name="USER_SQLServerWinAuth.Connecting"></a>

 To connect to SQL Server with Windows Authentication, you must be logged into a domain\-joined computer as a domain user\.
 After launching SQL Server Management Studio, choose **Windows Authentication** as the authentication type, as shown following\.

-![\[Connect to SQL Server 2012\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/WinAuth4.png)
+![\[Connect to SQL Server using Windows Authentication\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/WinAuth4.png)

 ## Restoring a SQL Server DB instance and then adding it to a domain<a name="USER_SQLServerWinAuth.Restore"></a>